Horned cattle are a major management problem on farm, causing significant risks for both handlers and other stock.

 The best place to anaesthetise the nerve is halfway between the base of the ear and the corner of the eye.
 Feel for a bony ridge in this area; the nerve runs under that ridge.
 Insert a 5/8" needle up to its hub under the ridge and inject 2mL of a local anaesthetic such as procaine.
 Pull back while you are injecting so that the last bit of local is injected just below the skin.
 Then repeat on the other side.

 If you get bleeding, you are likely to be in the right place as the vein, artery and nerve all run together.
+However, before injecting any local anaethetic always draw back to ensure you are not injecting directly into a blood vessel.

 Once you have injected the anaesthetic then you need to wait at least 2 - 3 minutes for the local to work.
 So in a large group of calves the most efficient system is to restrain and anaesthetise calves, let them go and catch them again to disbud them.